maruel/dlibox/go/pio/DESIGN.md

   old) makes it easy to apt-get install on arm64, or arm32 users have access to package on [golang.org](https://golang.org).

-Many packages both generic ([embd](https://github.com/kidoman/embd), [gobot](https://github.com/hybridgroup/gobot/) and specialized (various one-off drivers) were created to fill the space but there isn’t one clear winner or a cohesive design pattern that scales to multiple platforms.
+Many packages, both generic like [embd](https://github.com/kidoman/embd), [gobot](https://github.com/hybridgroup/gobot/ and specialized (various one-off drivers), were created to fill the space but there isn’t one clear winner or a cohesive design pattern that scales to multiple platforms.
 Many have either grown organically or have incomplete implementation.
+Most have a primitive driver loading mechanism but is generally not flexible enough.
 A effort is in progress to create a generic set of interface at [exp/io](https://golang.org/x/exp/io) but this doesn't span the actual implementations.

 This document exposes a design to create a cohesive and definitive common library that can be maintained on the long term.